TRIPURA RAHASYA

 perfect, pure and self-contained.
 The creation is not an

-object apart; it is a picture drawn on the canvas of supreme
+object apart; it is a picture drawn on the canvas of

 consciousness, for there cannot possibly be anything